Mundoo Island Station operates a commercial breeding herd of Angus beef cattle, Dorper sheep and Arab bloodline stock horses.

 We are a Meat Standards Australia (MSA) registered beef producer.
 Cattle that meet MSA requirements are graded at MSA-licensed abattoirs.
 To assure the eating quality of MSA beef it requires standards to be maintained from paddock to plate.
 MSA eating quality scores are a combination of tenderness, juiciness and flavour.

 We are mindful of all the profitability traits in the production of our cattle.
 We spend years raising our animals to optimum standards but it can all be undone in the transport, abattoir or saleyard process.
-We do not have any control over the way our animals are treated from the point of loading onwards.
+We do not have any control over the way our animals are treated from the point of loading onwards but can be reassured that the businesses all have accreditation standards that they must meet.
 On-farm management is only part of the paddock to plate process.

 Our farm-stay accommodation, “The Retreat” on Mundoo Island is the perfect getaway for those wishing to leave city or town life behind and relax in our natural environment.
 “The Retreat” has 2 bedrooms (1 queen and 2 singles), bathroom and sitting room downstairs and a kitchen, lounge and dining upstairs.
 The view from upstairs is stunning with the Coorong vista, Mundoo Barrage, paddocks and Murray mouth.
 It is simply breathtaking.
 Birdwatching from the balcony is a real treat!